cw1997/discourse-category-list/README.md

 ### Custom styling

-The HTML element gets a class named `.display-search-banner` wherever this banner appears, and the banner itself is wrapped with the `.custom-search-banner` class, so with some CSS you should be able to customize the appearance of this banner however you see fit.
+The HTML element gets a class named `.display-category-list` wherever this banner appears, and the banner itself is wrapped with the `.custom-search-banner` class, so with some CSS you should be able to customize the appearance of this banner however you see fit.

 ### Future enhancements